20/07/2023

 • Assessments of capacity under the Mental Capacity Act 2005 have been being undertaken for nearly 15 years now, with many health and social care professionals nationwide completing them on a daily basis.
 But what have we learnt from experience and case law to ensure that capacity assessments are comprehensive and sufficient?

-Join us for this session where Consultant Psychiatrist Dr Larteque Lawson and Arianna Kelly from 39 Essex Chambers will consider:
+In this session, Consultant Psychiatrist Dr Larteque Lawson and Katie Scott from 39 Essex Chambers considered:

 • A reminder of the fundamental principles when assessing capacity;